-After the death of David, his son Solomon took the throne of Israel.
+After the death of David, his son, Solomon, took the throne of Israel.
 Solomon was the man whom God permitted to build Him a Temple, and in the early chapters of First Kings, we read of its construction.
-We hear how timber, from the cedars of Lebanon, was shipped from Tyre, and discover that great block of stone were prepared in the quarries of Israel.
+We hear how timber from the cedars of Lebanon was shipped from Tyre, and discover that great blocks of stone were prepared in the quarries of Israel.

-The exquisite craftsmanship of the gold furnishings in the Temple are described here, together with the two great pillars of burnished bronze that stood majestically, at its entrance.
-We read of the Gold Alter; the Table of the Shewbread; the Golden Lampstands; the tongs, lamps, snuffers and basins.
-Finally, we read that the Most Holy Place is completed - but before its dedication, the Ark of the Lord had to be brought from its resting place, in the city of David, to its new location in the Holy of Holies.
+The exquisite craftsmanship of the gold furnishings in the Temple are described here, together with the two great pillars of burnished bronze that stood majestically at its entrance.
+We read of the Gold Alter, the Table of the Shewbread, the Golden Lampstands, the tongs, lamps, snuffers, and basins.
+Finally, we read that the Most Holy Place had been completed - but before its dedication, the Ark of the Lord had to be brought from its resting place in the city of David, to its new location in the Holy of Holies.

-The Covenant made by God with Israel, had been set aside and it significance forgotten, even though the Ark; the Tabernacle; the Feasts; the Sacrifices; the Temple and every Temple article pointed to the Person and Work Christ, Whose shed blood would save His people from their sins.
+The covenant made by God with Israel, had been set aside and it significance forgotten, even though the Ark, the Tabernacle, the Feasts, the Sacrifices, the Temple, and every Temple article, pointed to the Person and Work of Christ, Whose shed blood would save His people from their sins.

-If anything in our life that has been placed alongside the truth of the glorious gospel of grace, let us remove it immediately and elevate Christ to His rightful position in our heart.
+If anything in our life has been placed above the truth of the glorious gospel of grace, let us remove it immediately and elevate Christ to His rightful position in our heart.

-Heavenly Father, what a lesson to learn that nothing should be allowed to compete with Christ's exalted position in my life and no-one should ever be elevated above our loving Lord Jesus Christ.
-Thank You for the many lessons we can learn from the history of Israel - the things to avoid; the way to behave; the need to trust Your word; the importance to hold fast to the truth; and the blessing to be guided by Your Spirit.
-I pray that, day by day, I may call to remembrance Christ's saving work on the cross and within my heart.
-I do not deserve Your grace, nor do I deserve to have my sin-debt freely paid for me.
-Heavenly Father, Your love has no boundaries and I am eternally grateful for Your gracious mercy and loving-kindness, which is new every morning - thank You in Jesus' name, AMEN.
+Heavenly Father, what a lesson to learn that nothing should be allowed to compete with Christ's exalted position in my life, and no one should ever be elevated above the Lord Jesus.
+Thank You for the many lessons I can learn from the history of Israel, the things to avoid, the way to behave, the need to trust Your Word, the importance to hold fast to the truth, and the blessing to be guided by Your Spirit.
+I pray that, day by day, I would learn from these lessons and live my life to Your glory and honour.
+In Jesus' name, AMEN.